Move forward and get back to living. Desert States Physical Therapy Network clinics will help you get there.

 When you put your recovery, fitness, and performance goals in the hands of a Desert States Physical Therapy Network provider, you can be confident knowing you’re being guided back to the activities you love by a practitioner who wants you to meet your goals as quickly as possible.

-The staff at each of our clinics are dedicated to personalizing a physical therapy plan that will help you reach your rehabilitation goals and prevent future injuries.
+The staff at each of our clinics are dedicated to personalizing a physical or occupational therapy plan that will help you reach your rehabilitation goals and prevent future injuries.

 Commonly treated conditions

 - Hand Pain